-To Fix America, Unite Liberals and Conservatives With a Nationalist Contract With America
+Unite Liberals and Conservatives With a Nationalist Plan for the American People

 If you are watching what is going on in America, you probably have noticed that we Americans are divided on just about everything.
-Income equality (and what to do about it), corporate greed, the importance of the Constitution, the amount of government control in our lives, racism, taxes, immigration, religion and social issues all divide us.
+Issues that divide us include income inequality and corporate greed, the meaning of the Constitution and the role it plays in government, the amount of government control in our lives, racism, tax policy, immigration, gun control and religion.

 While some Republicans are starting to see that income inequality is a real issue, they have no idea what to do about it.
 Democrats try to address income inequality by raising the minimum wage, but how exactly will raising the minimum wage to $10/hr ($20,800 per year), $12/hr ($24,960/yr) or even $15/hr ($31,200/yr) end income inequality?

 Why don't Democrats ever fix the problems they campaign on?
 Democrats win election after election on issues such as racism, income inequality and greedy big businesses then never do anything about them and often make the issues worse.

 Republicans believe that a robust free-market economy will lift up the poor, even though there is no evidence to support this belief and the middle class manufacturing job losses caused by Republican free trade policies has decimated the middle class.

 Why don't Democrats, who claim to be for the working class and against greedy corporations, ever pass laws forcing corporations to profit share with their working class employees?
 Instead, Democrats want to raise taxes on corporations because then they themselves get to control how that money is spent which makes them more powerful because others will donate to their campaigns to try to influence how they spend that money.